 When you are confronted with the Valleys of Life, it is always nice to have a private, confidential, and nonjudgmental space to express your thoughts and emotions.
-All Honors College students can talk with Shan during in person and virtual counseling.
+All Honors College students can talk with Shan.
+Sessions are free.

-Please join Shan Reeves in his weekly virtual workshops (workshops rotate in a five-week cycle).
-These workshops address methods for relaxation and mindfulness, ways to manage challenges and anxiety during COVID, exploration of one's identity in academia, work life balance, and time management in a changing environment.
+Please join Shan Reeves in his weekly workshops.
+These workshops address methods for relaxation and mindfulness, ways to manage challenges and anxiety, exploration of one's identity in academia, work life balance, and time management in a changing environment.
 These workshops are happening on Mondays and Fridays during Spring 2023.

 Please see the side bar for upcoming workshops or visit the weekly virtual workshops page.

 - If you are experiencing a medical emergency, call 911

 - Or call the Rutgers University Police Department (RUPD) at 848-932-7211

 Mental Health Emergencies

 If Counseling, Alcohol & Other Drug Assistance Program (CAPS) is closed, or you are experiencing a mental health emergency, please use one of the following resources: